ranton256/opengl_rendering_demo/opengl_setup_example/README.md

 These instructions and sample code are for setting up OpenGL on a MacOS as of MacOS Monterey and 2022.

-They use glbinding (instead of glew) and glfw3.
+They use glew and glfw3 and also glm.

 ## Setup Instructions